 I first knew things were getting out of hand when I started seeing hand sanitizer on key chains.
-And yet, despite what I know about the stuff–the unnatural fragrances, how dried out my hands feel after using it, and the fact that triclosan-based sanitizers contribute to antibiotic resistance–I’m always tempted to pick up a few bottles anyway.
-They’re just so convenient and, what’s the old adage, better safe than sorry?
-Luckily, with their unique antibacterial properties, essential oils can be used to make your own hand sanitizers.
+And yet, despite what I know about the stuff—the unnatural fragrances, how dried out my hands feel after using it, and the fact that triclosan-based sanitizers contribute to antibiotic resistance—I’m always tempted to pick up a few bottles anyway.

 Hand Sanitizer Recipe with Essential Oils

-Traditional hand sanitizer is loaded with things like sodium lauryl sulfate, parabens and synthetic fragrance, which can wreak havoc on everything from skin to hormones.
-But as if that weren’t scary enough, it’s actually the antibacterial agent, triclosan, you need to worry about.
+Traditional hand sanitizer is loaded with things like sodium lauryl sulfate, parabens, and synthetic fragrance, which can wreak havoc on everything from skin to hormones.
+But as if that weren't scary enough, it's actually the antibacterial agent, triclosan, you need to worry about.

 The Best Essential Oils for Hand Sanitizer

-Provide additional antibacterial benefits.
 Studies have shown that certain essential oils have antimicrobial properties [source].
 By adding select oils to your homemade hand sanitizer, you can improve its effectiveness.

-Plus, and I’d be remiss not to mention it, essential oils provide aromatherapy benefits like boosting your mood, relaxing tension in the body, and even helping you concentrate.
-So while I recommend choosing oils with proven antimicrobial benefits, feel free to add in oils you love, too.
+Plus, and I'd be remiss not to mention it, essential oils provide aromatherapy benefits like boosting your mood, relaxing tension in the body, and even helping you concentrate.
+So while I recommend choosing oils with proven antimicrobial benefits, feel free to add in the oils you love, too.

 But which essential oils are the most effective?
 Here are the top 6 antimicrobial oils, according to science (click through to see the studies on each oil):

-Cinnamon and clove are especially helpful in fighting respiratory infections during the early stages, so if you have some handy I would definitely recommend using them.
+Cinnamon and clove are especially helpful in fighting respiratory infections during the early stages [source], so if you have some handy, I would definitely recommend using them.
 And mixing oils may even provide a bit of a synergistic effect, so feel free to combine several different oils for added benefit.
-One caution: these oils are potent and can cause skin irritation.
-Use lavender or tea tree if using with children.

 Homemade Hand Sanitizer FAQs